 Oral History: Susan Milano

-On the occasion of EAI’s 50th anniversary, EAI has been conducting a series of oral histories with key figures in video culture, discussing the medium’s origins and impact as well as its continued cultural resonance.
-We are pleased to publish this conversation with Susan Milano, videomaker and co-founder of the Women’s Video Festival, a trailblazing event series that brought together art, activism, videomaking, and feminism.
-Milano discusses her introduction to video technology, her early videotapes, the origins of the festival, her involvement with a panoply of ‘70s art formations—including Global Village, The Kitchen, the Women’s Interart Center, and Shirley Clarke’s TP Videospace Troupe—and her career in Japanese television.
+Susan Milano is a videomaker and co-founder of the Women’s Video Festival, a trailblazing event series that brought together art, activism, videomaking, and feminism.
+In this oral history, Milano discusses her introduction to video technology, her early videotapes, the origins of the festival, her involvement with a panoply of ‘70s art formations—including Global Village, The Kitchen, the Women’s Interart Center, and Shirley Clarke’s TP Videospace Troupe—and her career in Japanese television.
 This oral history was conducted in late 2020 and has been edited and expanded for clarity.

 Milano 1.jpg